Anderson & Broad recalled by England for NZ Tests

 All-rounder Stokes has already confirmed that he will bat at number six and former captain Joe Root at four, meaning a reshuffle in the batting order.

-Ollie Pope is likely to get the chance to relaunch his Test career at number three, a position he has never occupied in first-class cricket.
+Ollie Pope will get the chance to relaunch his Test career at number three, a position he has never occupied in first-class cricket.
 Brook will push Jonny Bairstow for the slot at number five, while Ben Foakes is set to keep his place behind the stumps.

-England are looking to reverse a run that has seen them win only one of their past 17 Tests and none of their last five series.
+England are looking to reverse a run that has seen them win only one of their past 17 Tests and none of their past five series.

 New Zealand were crowned world Test champions by beating India in the final in Southampton last year.